 Expertise: Immigration policy, refugee policy

-Philip E. Wolgin is the Managing Director for the Immigration Policy team at American Progress.
+Philip E. Wolgin is the managing director of Immigration Policy at American Progress.
 He directs American Progress’ research and publications on immigration and has helped lead the team’s work on a diverse set of issues, such as immigration reform, child refugees at the United States’ southern border, border security, executive action, rebuttals to nativist claims about immigrants, and E-Verify.
-Philip has directed reports on a range of subjects related to immigrants in America, from studies on the daily lives of the undocumented through the “Documenting the Undocumented” series, to producing the first-of-its-kind analysis of the 2012 Deferred Action for Childhood Arrivals program.
-At American Progress, he has held the positions of Senior Policy Analyst and Policy Analyst, both on the Immigration team.
+Wolgin has directed reports on a range of subjects related to immigrants in America, from studies on the daily lives of the undocumented through the “Documenting the Undocumented” series, to producing the first-of-its-kind analysis of the 2012 Deferred Action for Childhood Arrivals program.
+At American Progress, he has held the positions of senior policy analyst and policy analyst, both on the Immigration team.

-A native of New Jersey, Philip earned his M.A. and Ph.D. in American history from the University of California, Berkeley, and his B.A. from New York University.
+A native of New Jersey, Wolgin earned his M.A. and Ph.D. in American history from the University of California, Berkeley, and his B.A. from New York University.
 Follow him on Twitter: @pwolgin.

 By Philip E. Wolgin

 |Latinos Voice Continued Concerns About S.B.
 1070||Center for American Progress Action||August 3, 2012|

 |Romney’s Latino Problem||Center for American Progress Action||July 31, 2012|